Freight Shipping from Fort Lauderdale to Kansas City

 How much does it cost to ship freight from Fort Lauderdale to Kansas City?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Kansas City, KS currently range from $3,434-$4,232 for a standard dry van load over the 1,597-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Kansas City, KS currently range $3,434-$4,232 (roughly $2.17-$2.68 per mile over 1,597 miles).
 LTL shipments typically cost $1,078-$1,757 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Kansas City?